bestwoody/tics-script/integrated/docs/ti.sh.md

                       * Download from bin.urls / bin.urls.mac
                     Only support for pd/tidb/tikv/tiflash/pd_ctl/tikv_ctl now.

+failpoint       <- only used by tidb module,
+                    add this if you want to deploy a failpoint-enabled version of tidb.
+                    Note that it only take effect when downloading from PingCAP internal mirror (see branch & hash for more details).
+Otherwise you need to build tidb using `make failpoint-enable && make server`

 standalone      <- only used by tiflash module,
                     add this if you want to deploy a standalone tiflash process without pd/tidb/tikv